-Our goal is to maximize a posteriori (MAP) probability $p(W|\mathbf{I})$ in the solution space Ω by a sampling strategy.
-Note that W has both discrete and continuous random variables and both can be sampled with the reversible jumps[17].
-In practice, diffusion processes are added to the reversible jumps[18, 25, 38] for effective computation of some continuous variables, such as the boundary of regions.
-In this paper, we shall focus on the reversible jumps for clarity and we omit the region competition processes for boundary diffusion [45].
+Our goal is to maximize a posteriori (MAP) probability $p(W|\mathbf{I})$ in solution space Ω , Note that W has both discrete and continuous random variables and both can be sampled with the reversible jumps[18].
+In practice, diffusion processes are added to the reversible jumps[19, 24, 35, 12] for effective computation of some continuous variables, such as the boundary of regions.
+In this paper, we shall focus on the reversible jumps for clarity and we omit the region competition processes for boundary diffusion [41].